SBS Gayo Daejeon: 2016: K-POP A-Z

-2016's Gayo Daejeon took place on the 26th December at COEX Hall.
-It was hosted by You Hee-Yeol, Yuri of Girls' Generation, and Baekhyun of Exo.
+2016's Gayo Daejeon took place on 26 December at COEX Hall.
+It was hosted by You Hee-yeol, Yuri of Girls' Generation, and Baekhyun of Exo.
 The theme was "K-Pop A-Z".

 2017: Number One

-2017's Gayo Daejeon took place on the 25th December at Gocheok Sky Dome.
-It was hosted by You Hee-Yeol & IU.
+2017's Gayo Daejeon took place on 25 December at Gocheok Sky Dome.
+It was hosted by You Hee-yeol & IU.
 The theme was "Number One", and featured all artists who placed number 1 in the charts.
 There were special stages and collaborations throughout the show.